KitwareMedical/AtlasBuilder/docs/docs/Math.md

 ---

+## Publications

+This work is based on the concepts explained in [Functional Analysis via Extensions of the Band Depth](http://arxiv.org/pdf/0708.1107.pdf?origin=publication_detail) by Lopez-Pintado and Jornsten, [Weighted Functional Boxplot with Application to Statistical Atlas Construction](http://link.springer.com/chapter/10.1007/978-3-642-40760-4_73) by Hong, Davis, Marron, Kwitt, and Niethammer, and
+[Statistical Atlas Construction via Weighted Functional Boxplots](http://www.sciencedirect.com/science/article/pii/S1361841514000334) by Hong et al. In this section I will present the basic concepts that lead to the functionality of this module.
+For a more rigorous understanding of the math involved, please examine the papers.

+---

 ## Background

 Most people are familiar with the basic form of a boxplot.
 It is a graph that visuallizes the median,